cfal/emacs-pool/README.md

 # emacs-pool

 emacs-pool is an emacs daemon pool that preloads single-use emacs daemons in the background.
-It aims to provide an equivalent experience to non-daemon mode emacs without the slow startup.
+It aims to provide an equivalent experience to non-daemon mode emacs but with a faster startup.

 emacs-pool consists of two binaries: